 - Lack of deliverables because your clients will have to wait longer for their problems to be solved.

-But on the other hand, making it up to date with what’s new technologically is quite simple.
+But on the other hand, making it up to date with what’s new technology is quite simple.
 Helpdesk systems have been around for ages, and now you can even access all the great features from inside your inbox, so no need to new logins and passwords.

 With not much clicks — and not much time — you can go from messy to tidy.
 So, your team productivity will take this leap of organization in order to improve the whole workflow.

 Adapting into a Gmail Helpdesk ticketing system helps out as a temporary solution, but for the long term your team will need something more functional and productive, so don’t take this technology or granted and check out for the best tool — which is the one your team is more capable of adapting to.

 Simplicity and centralization are key points when it comes to choosing this tool, so pay attention and don’t get the first one you see.
 Our recommendation is to utilize Drag to turn Gmail into a Helpdesk for your entire team.